Smith Field (Indiana): History

 The federal government's anticipation of World War II and old Baer Field's role in the pioneer airmail service brought the U.S. War Department to Fort Wayne in 1940.
 Baer Field had been included in a list of some 1000 airfields that the Army Air Corps evaluated for new military flight operations.
 The new Development of Landing Areas for National Defense (DLAND) program eventually funded construction at 535 airports during World War II.
 Fearing the loss of civilian access to Baer Field, city leaders took options to buy 700 acre south of the city should the War Department decide to operate a military airfield in Fort Wayne.
 Early in January 1941, the War Department informed the city that it would locate a base in Fort Wayne if it could take possession by February 1.
 Some thirty local businessmen signed notes totaling the $125,000 needed to arrange for the acquisition by the city.

 The War Department signed a $1/year lease for the south side property and invited the community to suggest a name.
 The citizens of Fort Wayne supplied: "General Anthony Wayne Field", in honor of the Revolutionary War hero who was the builder of the first United States fort in Fort Wayne, and "Smith Field", celebrating Fort Wayne native Arthur "Art" Smith.
 Since Army Air Corps policy was to name airfields for deceased military aviators, a solution was found in naming the new Army airfield (south of town) after Paul Baer and renaming the existing municipal airport after Art Smith.
 The Army airfield (presently Fort Wayne International Airport) was officially designated the new "Baer Field" on June 14, 1941, and became a live Army base on December 6, 1941—the day before the attack on Pearl Harbor—with the arrival of 31 P-39 Airacobra fighter planes.
 Within days, as many as 100 of the planes were stationed there.

 The old Baer Field, now renamed Smith Field, would remain Fort Wayne's civil airport through World War II, and has since served general aviation.

-Modern activity
+Modern history

-In 2010 Runway 5/23 was rebuilt.
+In 2010, Runway 5/23 was rebuilt.